$L^p$ Bernstein Inequalities and Inverse Theorems for RBF Approximation on $\mathbb{R}^d$: Introduction

 For any approximation procedure, one would like to determine the error of the approximation and the stability of the procedure.
 When considering an RBF approximation space $S_X(\Phi)$, these quantities are bounded in terms of certain measurements of the set $X$.
-The error of approximation will typically be given in terms of the fill distance
+The error of approximation is given in terms of the fill distance